novakov-alexey-zz/freya/docs/docs/docs/configuration.md

   namespace = Namespace("test"),
   // CRD api prefix
   prefix = "io.myorg.kerboperator",
+  // size of in-memory queue for received events from Kubernetes api-server, once event queue is full, watcher starts
+  // to back-pressure server web-socket eventQueueSize = 10,
+  // If true, different namespace events are dispatched concurrently, i.e. controller will be called concurrently
+  // among different namespace events.
+  // However, the same namespace events will be dispatched in series using single queue per namespace. concurrentController = true,
   // Check on startup whether current K8s is an OpenShift
   checkK8sOnStartup = true,
   // if None, then kind name is taken from case class name, i.e. Kerb